-We want to use Memorial Day not only to show our gratitude for those who have served, but to also take a moment to remember the sacrifices they made to protect our country.
+We want to recognize Memorial Day not only to show our gratitude for those who have served, but to also take a moment to remember the sacrifices they made to protect our country.

 In this time, we would like to raise awareness on a very serious topic – Post Traumatic Stress Disorder better known as PTSD.
 There are a large amount of people suffering with PTSD, including Veterans.
 Even if you are not experiencing it yourself, this article will help to explain what PTSD is; the effects this condition has on the people we know and love; as well as the known benefits of cannabis used to help with the overwhelming PTSD symptoms.